Cannabis-Enhanced Love: Using Weed for Better Sex

 The biggest challenge for beginners is finding a dose that is safe and effective.
 When people don’t like combining cannabis and sex it is usually because of a previous time where they consumed too much and became anxious and withdrawn.
 Beginners should start with a very low dose, and consider building a relationship to cannabis before using it with sex.
 Be sure the strain you use leads to relaxed highs and not hyper or withdrawn highs.
 How does it feel to masturbate with different strains and ingestion methods?
 Experimentation with different products as you self-pleasure can be a fun past-time, whether you have a lover or not!

 Once you feel ready to share cannabis with a lover during sex, remember the principle of “minimum effective dose.”
-Not because cannabis is bad for you.
-But because there’s a perfect dose to get you the result you want with as few adverse effects as possible.
+Not because cannabis is bad for you, but because there’s a perfect dose to get you the result you want with as few adverse effects as possible.
 Slightly less groggy, slightly less hungry, slightly less anxious.
 As you and the plant develop your own unique relationship, you will learn to mitigate any negative effects with ease.

 Each of these are as vital as the elements that create a distinct wine, and because it is a medicine, each individual plant will affect your body and mind in its unique way.
 Each ingestion method offers its own flavor to the sex experience.
 Smoking is a fast high, a sensory experience where you are very much aware of the tactile sensation of holding and passing a joint.
 It is also a connecting experience, as you and your boo pass the doobie.
 Not to mention the primal experience of interacting with the element of fire.
 Because joints and pipes come on quick, people usually share a smoke, and then bond, and then get sexy, or else bond before smoking up, then get right to business as the affects hit.
-Here the lover is advised to avoid waterpipes and bongs, which steal some of the smelly, healing terpines.
+Here the lover is advised to avoid waterpipes and bongs, which steal some of the smelly, healing terpenes.

 Vaping is similar to smoking, with perhaps more of a body high and a slightly slower onset.
 It is usually more manageable to dose a vaporizer, with a less concentrated or intense feeling of high.
 If smoking is like drinking whisky, vaping is like sipping wine.
 It’s also better for the lungs and throat, since it avoids combustion of organic matter.
 Plus, it’s fun to have a vape in the mouth while getting fucked, sipping placidly while your lover works you.
 Just sayin.’